Best museums in Rome

 The Etruscans were contemporaries of the early Romans and exerted a heavy influence on the founding of Rome.
 Later, they were conquered by their neighbours and assimilated into Roman culture so much of their history has been lost.
 Visit the National Etruscan Museum in Villa Giulia to unravel some of the mystery; inside are some of the most important artifacts from that era.

-As one location of the National Roman Museum, Palazzo Altemps is home to collections of antiquities that once belonged to various noble families of Rome.
+As one location of the National Roman Museum, Palazzo Altemps is a gem behind Piazza Navona and home to collections of antiquities that once belonged to various noble families of Rome.
 This 15th-century building displays Greek gods and Egyptian deities as seen through the eyes of Italian sculptors.

 Via delle Quattro Fontane, 13 and Via della Lungara, 10. barberinicorsini.org